goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

 What if we combined those properties with an object database?
 Object databases often provide an excellent software foundation.
-Unfortunately, object databases are generally either joined to a complex object-relational mapper, or are bound to a single programming language due to the object serialization format.
-This package uses the latter strategy, but uses Protocol Buffers as the serialization format, conceivably making it possible to build an object database that multiple programming languages can access.
+Unfortunately, object databases are generally bound to a single programming language.
+This package provides object serialization using Protocol Buffers, conceivably making it possible to build an object database that multiple programming languages can access.

 Using this package also provides schema documentation.
 The Protocol Buffers package requires programmers to write the schema of their data in a